OpenReqEU/similarity-detection/README.md

 Steps to run the service:

-1. Open a terminal and copy-paste "sh run_similarity_detection.sh".
+1. Open a terminal and copy-paste "cd jars"

+2. Open a terminal and copy-paste "java -jar jars/similaritydetectionapi.jar".
 Wait for an exit like this: u.s.s.SimilaritydetectionapiApplication  : Started SimilaritydetectionapiApplication

-2. Open a terminal and copy-paste "sh run_semilar.sh".
+3. Open a terminal and copy-paste "java -jar jars/semilarapi.jar".
 Wait for an exit like this: u.s.semilarapi.SemilarapiApplication  : Started SemilarapiApplication

-3. (only if you wanna use the auxiliary client) Open a terminal and copy-paste "sh run_restservice.sh".
+4. (only if you wanna use the auxiliary client) Open a terminal and copy-paste "java -jar jars/testrestservice.jar".
 Wait for an exit like this: u.s.restserviceapi.RestServiceApplication  : Started RestServiceApplication

-4. Go to http://localhost:9404/swagger-ui.html#/ to see the swagger generated.
+5. Go to http://localhost:9404/swagger-ui.html#/ to see the swagger generated.
 You can use the component through the swagger or through http connections to the endpoints indicated in the swagger documentation.

 ### How to use it